 All of us in the field consider the number of options for those with low vision to read music inadequate and encourage further development.
-We hope new systems will become lighter in weight and as compact as possible, but still providing the low vision user with enough screen area for viewing.
+We hope new systems will become lighter in weight and as compact as possible, while still providing the low vision user with enough screen area for viewing.
 We also hope for lower costs and less need for file preparation.

 The sections below include both our own compiled material and links to pages on other web sites.
 They not only feature products you can buy or build with the help of their developers, but also provide sources of the traditional large-note scores and methods developed for those for whom print or braille music is not an option.
-The No-C-note method provides a concise way of dictating music, simple or complex, in a spoken format saved as audio files.

 Use your browser's "back" key to return to this list.